Calculate Customer Acquisition Cost by channel, CAC payback period, and LTV:CAC ratio for your SaaS business.

 Add channel data for breakdown analysis

-Customer Acquisition Cost (CAC) is one of the most critical metrics for any subscription-based business, particularly SaaS companies.
+CAC is one of the most critical metrics for any subscription-based business, particularly SaaS companies.
 It measures the total cost of acquiring a new customer, including all marketing and sales expenses.
 According to SaaStr, understanding and optimizing CAC is essential for building a sustainable, scalable business.
+Track CAC alongside burn rate and runway to understand how acquisition spend affects cash position.

 The relationship between CAC and Customer Lifetime Value (LTV) determines whether your business model is viable.
 Per Andreessen Horowitz (a16z), the LTV:CAC ratio should be at least 3:1 for a healthy SaaS business, meaning you earn $3 in customer lifetime value for every $1 spent on acquisition.
 Ratios below this threshold indicate that you may be spending too much to acquire customers relative to the value they generate.